Pannonica de Koenigswarter: Literature

 De Koenigswarter (Nica) appears prominently in "El perseguidor", a one-hundred page story by Julio Cortázar in the book Las armas secretas (The Secret Weapons, 1959).
-The latter four stories of this book appeared in translation in the volume Blow-up and Other Stories (alternatively titled The End of the Game and Other Stories); "El perseguidor", "The Pursuer", is a homage to Charlie Parker.
+"El perseguidor", ("The Pursuer"), is a homage to Charlie Parker.

 In October 2006, the French company Buchet Chastel published de Koenigswarter's book Les musiciens de jazz et leurs trois vœux ("The jazz musicians and their three wishes").
 Compiled between 1961 and 1966, it is a book of interviews with 300 musicians who told her what their "three wishes" would be, and is accompanied by her Polaroid photographs.
 The book was edited for publication by Nadine de Koenigswarter, whom Nica always introduced to people as her granddaughter but who was in fact her great-niece.
 An English-language version was published in 2008 as Three Wishes: An Intimate Look at Jazz Greats.

+In October 2023, Buchet Chastel published de Koenigswarter's book L'Oeil de Nica ("The Eye Of Nica").
+A photobook of her photographs capturing jazz musicians but also views of Manhattan, moments captured in jazz clubs and deep America shots.
+A visual testimony to the American and particularly New York 1950-1960s, enhanced by the singular colors of the Polaroid.
+The photographs are from different boxes that were recently repatriated to France.
+Buchet Chastel also reissued the French edition of Three Wishes: An Intimate Look at Jazz Greats.

 Her photographs were exhibited in 2007 at the Rencontres d'Arles festival.